-Wisconsin Coastal Management Program
+Wisconsin Coastal Management Program (WCMP)

-The Wisconsin Coastal Management Program (WCMP) is administered by the Department of Administration, Bureau of Intergovernmental Relations.
+The WCMP is administered by the Department of Administration.
 The WCMP is a voluntary State-Federal partnership that works through a council appointed by the Governor to provide policy coordination among State agencies and to award Federal funds to local governments and other entities for the implementation of initiatives related to the management of coastal zones in the State.
-The program has identified wetlands protection, habitat restoration, public access, land acquisition, nonpoint source pollution control, land use and community planning, natural hazards, and Great Lakes education projects as current priorities.
+The program has identified wetlands protection, habitat restoration, public access, land acquisition, nonpoint source pollution control, land use and community planning, and Great Lakes education projects as current priorities.
 The program also provides assistance to local governments in the management and protection of shorelands, wetlands, and floodplains through zoning and permitting.